 Step 3: Send the Student Recital Program Form as an attachment to your teacher for his/her review and approval.
-Your teacher will forward this information to Patti Sumich (firstname.lastname@example.org) in the Office of Public Events.
+Your teacher will forward this information to Margaret Thorndill (firstname.lastname@example.org) in the Office of Public Events.

 The Office of Public Events is only responsible for the preparation and printing of program information received at least 15 days prior to the performance date.

 Students may create, print, and post recital posters or fliers at their own expense.
 Go to the university Events Calendar to include your recital.
 Select the “Submit an Event” button to enter your recital information.

 If you choose to hold a reception after your recital, you will be responsible for all arrangements and costs.
 Contact Leah Vance (email@example.com) in the School of Music office to secure a room for your reception as soon as you have your performance date confirmed.